L-114, (855) GO-TO-PCC

 Applications

 Students who are a permanent resident or citizen of the United States are eligible to apply through the FAFSA; they can do so online at https://studentaid.gov/h/apply-for-aid/fafsa.
 To be considered for financial aid, students must complete the FAFSA each academic year.
-This application is available beginning in October for the following academic year.
-If a student is interested in a State of California Grant, the FAFSA and Cal Grant GPA verification form must be completed by the March 2nd deadline of each year.
+This application is typically available beginning in October for the following academic year.
+If a student is interested in a State of California Grant, known as a Cal Grant, the FAFSA and Cal Grant GPA verification must be submitted by the March 2nd deadline of each year.
+The PCC Office of Financial Aid will submit GPAs electronically to the California Student Aid Commission (CSAC) for any PCC student who has completed at least 24 units at PCC and has an established college GPA.
+Students who do not have at least 24 completed units at PCC will need to request their previous college or high school submit their GPA to CSAC.
 For students who miss this deadline, there is a second opportunity for community college students to apply for Cal Grants.
 The second deadline is September 2nd.
-Additional information and eligibility requirements are available at the California Student Aid Commission.
+Additional information and eligibility requirements are available at CSAC’s website, https://mygrantinfo.csac.ca.gov/.

 The FAFSA is the application for the following Federal and State programs: